NSLS2/recap/README.md

     process_run = prb.get_model()
 ```

-The figure below shows a visual representation of the resources created.
-Resources are assigned to the appropriate slot which get wired to the steps they belong to
+The figure below shows the resources we created.
+Resources are assigned to the appropriate slots and wired to their steps.

 <p align="center">
   <img src="docs/img/process_run.png" alt="Process Template Schema" />